CumulusNetworks/docs/content/cumulus-netq-40/Manage-Deployment/Upgrade-NetQ/Upgrade-System/_index.md

 6. Start the VM and log back in.

-7. From step 1 we know the name of the root disk is */dev/vda 1*.
+7. From step 1 you know the name of the root disk is */dev/vda 1*.
 Use that to run the following commands on the partition.

     ```
     cumulus@netq-310-cloud:~$ sudo growpart /dev/vda 1